Western culture: The West of the Mediterranean Region during the Antiquity

-The birth of the European West during the Middle Ages
+The birth of European West during the Middle Ages

-The Medieval West referred specifically to the Catholic "Latin" West, also called "Frankish" during Charlemagne's reign, in contrast to the Orthodox East, where Greek remained the language of the Byzantine Empire.

 After the fall of Rome, much of Greco-Roman art, literature, science and even technology were all but lost in the western part of the old empire.
 However, this would become the center of a new West.
 Europe fell into political anarchy, with many warring kingdoms and principalities.
 Under the Frankish kings, it eventually, and partially, reunified, and the anarchy evolved into feudalism.

+The Medieval West referred specifically to the Catholic "Latin" West, also called "Frankish" during Charlemagne's reign, in contrast to the Orthodox East, where Greek remained the language of the Byzantine Empire.
+The earliest recorded concept of Europe as a cultural sphere (instead of simply a geographic term) was formed by Alcuin of York in the late 8th century during the Carolingian Renaissance, limited to the territories that practised Western Christianity at the time.
+"European" as a cultural term did not include much of the territories where the Orthodox Church represented the dominant religion until the 19th century.

 Much of the basis of the post-Roman cultural world had been set before the fall of the Western Roman Empire, mainly through the integration and reshaping of Roman ideas through Christian thought.
-The Greek and Roman paganism was gradually replaced by Christianity, first with its legalisation with the Edict of Milan and then the Edict of Thessalonica which made it the State church of the Roman Empire.
-Roman Catholic Christianity, served as a unifying force in Christian parts of Europe, and in some respects replaced or competed with the secular authorities.
-The Jewish Christian tradition out of which it had emerged was all but extinguished, and antisemitism became increasingly entrenched or even integral to Christendom.
-Much of art and literature, law, education, and politics were preserved in the teachings of the Church.
 The Eastern Orthodox Church founded many cathedrals, monasteries and seminaries, some of which continue to exist today.

 After the fall of the Roman Empire, many of the classical Greek texts were translated into Arabic and preserved in the medieval Islamic world.
 The Greek classics along with Arabic science, philosophy and technology were transmitted to Western Europe and translated into Latin, sparking the Renaissance of the 12th century and 13th century.

 Medieval Christianity is credited with creating the first modern universities.
-The Catholic Church established a hospital system in Medieval Europe that vastly improved upon the Roman valetudinaria and Greek healing temples.
+The Catholic Church established a hospital system in medieval Europe that vastly improved upon the Roman valetudinaria and Greek healing temples.
 These hospitals were established to cater to "particular social groups marginalized by poverty, sickness, and age," according to the historian of hospitals, Guenter Risse.
 Christianity played a role in ending practices common among pagan societies, such as human sacrifice, slavery, infanticide and polygamy.
 Francisco de Vitoria, a disciple of Thomas Aquinas and a Catholic thinker who studied the issue regarding the human rights of colonized natives, is recognized by the United Nations as a father of international law, and now also by historians of economics and democracy as a leading light for the West's democracy and rapid economic development.
 Joseph Schumpeter, an economist of the twentieth century, referring to the Scholastics, wrote, "it is they who come nearer than does any other group to having been the 'founders' of scientific economics."